bobbae/gcp/examples/PubSub/README.md

 python3 sub.py your-project-name your-subscription-id
 ```

+### assumptions
-assuming you have a project called `your-project-name` and you have created a subscription for a topic.
+you should have a project called `your-project-name` and you have created a subscription for a topic.

 ```
 # create a topic
 gcloud pubsub topics create my-special-topic gcloud pubsub subscriptions create my-special-subscription --topic my-special-topic
 ```

+### test environment first before running the demo
 Before running this demo you may want to test out the topic

 ```